KarolinaZakrzewska/KarolinaZakrzewska/README.md

-#####  🌱 In June 2022, I graduated from the **Software Testing** program at **WSB University**.
-I have always been interested in programming and in 2021 I decided to become a tester.
+I've always been interested in computers and software.
+The year 2021 was a breakthrough - I decided to combine my passion with work.

+🌱 In June 2022, I completed postgraduate studies in **Software Testing** at **WSB**.

-In 2022, I started working at Orange :orange_book: as a software tester.
+In the same year, I started working at Orange :orange_book: as a tester.

+In my spare time, I run, do yoga and drink :coffee: - balance is important.

+#### In July 2023 I started learning the Playwright framework.
 I will post my progress in test automation on my profile, I cordially invite you.

-In my spare time, I run, do yoga and drink :coffee: - balance is important.